Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 He looked to the Kwmbwrw again.
 “That has now changed.
 My people, along with the Gao, obliterated the [Lion’s share] of their power in one fell stroke, with the Great Father here *personally* leading the strike.
 Consequent to that, the Hunters are reeling, and all our intelligence says that they will *be* reeling for some time.
 They have completely *ceased* raiding along the Far Reaches, near the Clans of Gao, and in the Border Stars thanks to our protection fleets.
 They are withdrawing from the Free Systems, the Akw’tun Band and the Inner Orion Spur due to their own weakness, and the last time they attempted a serious breach of Kwmbwrw territory we *crushed* them.
 Very, very literally.”

 He turned slowly to look at each delegation in turn.
 “They are the weakest they have been in the Dominion’s entire history.
 But they will recover, if left unmolested.
 And they will surely take their vengeance.
-So this is not the moment to relax and take our foot off the gas---forgive me, that’s a Human metaphor meaning to reduce the pace of activity.
+So this is not the moment to relax and take our foot off the gas - forgive me, that’s a Human metaphor meaning to reduce the pace of activity.
 The beast is hiding in its lair and licking its wounds.
 It is *vulnerable.* And we can, if we have the will, hunt it down where it hides and *end* it once and for all.”

 Most of the gathered delegations were making gestures of agreement, seeing the clear wisdom and logic.
 He turned back to the Kwmbwrw, and Shwmwrwyn became aware that she too had been bobbing her head in agreement, even while the Grandmatriarchs glared at her.